Generic Name: interferon beta-1a (in ter FEAR on BAY ta)

 To make sure Rebif is safe for you, tell your doctor if you have:

 heart disease, chest pain (angina);

 a history of depression or suicidal behavior.

 FDA pregnancy category C. Rebif may cause harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 See also: Rebif pregnancy and breastfeeding warnings (in more detail)

-Rebif is made from human plasma (part of the blood) and may contain viruses and other infectious agents that can cause disease.
-Although donated human plasma is screened, tested, and treated to reduce the risk of it containing anything that could cause disease, there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using Rebif.
+Some brands of interferon beta-1a contain albumin.
+Albumin comes from human plasma (part of the blood) which may contain viruses and other infectious agents.
+Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
+Talk with your doctor about the risks and benefits of using this medication.

 How should I use Rebif?

 Use Rebif exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Rebif is injected under the skin.
 It is usually given 3 times per week (such as Monday, Wednesday, and Friday) at the same time on each dosing day.
 Follow your doctor's instructions.